 - Respiratory disease — The bacteria that cause periodontal disease may cause or worsen respiratory conditions such as pneumonia, chronic obstructive pulmonary disease (COPD) and emphysema.
 These bacteria may also lead to inflammation in the lining of the lungs.

 - Pregnancy complications — Women who suffer from periodontal disease may be a higher risk for preeclampsia and for delivering premature, underweight babies.

 - Diabetes — Patients with pre-existing diabetic conditions may be more susceptible to periodontal disease.
 Periodontal disease, in turn, can increase the risk of serious diabetic complications.

-To learn more about periodontal disease and the connection between your mouth and body, we encourage you to contact our dental office today.
-Our knowledgeable dentist, Dr. Laura B. Ousley, is happy to help you better understand the mouth-body connection in Oklahoma City and Guthrie, Oklahoma.
+To learn more about periodontal disease and the connection between your mouth and body, we encourage you to contact our dental office today at 405-755-4450.
+Our knowledgeable dentist, Dr. Laura B. Ousley, and our team are happy to help you better understand the mouth-body connection in Oklahoma City, Oklahoma.